justinleetyler/justinleetyler.github.io/catalog.md

 > In a society with such an informational overload, even the most significant encounters can be reducuded to 'something interesting'... only with an invitation to 'come and stay with me' can an interesting encounter develop into a tranforming relationship. -p.
 57 -
 > That's what true hospitality is all about, to offer a safe place, where the stranger can become friend. -p.
 60 -q
 > We are most vulnerable when we sleep or eat together.
 Bed and table are the two places of intimacy.
 Also the two places of greatest pain...
 There is intimacy, friendship, community...
 And as their host he invites them to enter into full communion with him. -p.
 61 -q
-Now That's What I Call Music!: 13. -- Computer data. -- Santa Monica, CA: Universal Music Group, 2003. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. --  File name: (music/).
-1. 781.64.
+Now That's What I Call Music!: 13. -- Computer data. -- Santa Monica, CA: Universal Music Group, 2003. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. --  File name: (music/) -- DDC 781.64.

-Nozick, Robert. -- Anarchy, state, and utopia. -- Computer data (1 file). -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3047.
-1. 320.
+Nozick, Robert. -- Anarchy, state, and utopia. -- Computer data (1 file). -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3047 -- DDC 320.